RT-LOC/docs/docs/manager/cxRTLS_fwup.md

  - Via USB cable
  - By reflashing the board

 Whenever your system is all set up and running, the easiest way is to perform an Over-The-Air (OTA) update.
-Everything can be done from within Manager and no physical interactions are required.
+Everything can be done from within Engine and no physical interactions are required.
 You can also update individual nodes by connecting it to the computer with a USB cable.
 In case you have a board that has never been flashed before or if you want to update the bootloader, you can use a programmer and the provided scripts.

 ### OTA System
 The OTA system consists of 2 steps.
 First you need to force the nodes you want into update mode.
 Then you can update it with the firmware of choice.